cambiotraining/hpc-intro-sanger/03-lsf.md

 bjobs -l <JOBID>
 ```

-This gives you information about the job's status: `PEND` means it's *pending* (waiting in the queue) and `RUN` means it's *running*.
+This gives you information about the job's status while it's running: `PEND` means it's *pending* (waiting in the queue) and `RUN` means it's *running*.

-To check several statistics about a job (and whether it completed or failed), you can use:
+Once the job is complete, you can still use `bjobs -l <JOBID>` to get job statistics.
+However, you may find it a bit easier to use `bhist` (below) as it includes time and memory usage in a bit easier-to-read way.

 ```console
 bhist -l JOBID